Sardinia Yacht Charter Planning Guide

 A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio in southern Corsica.
 With its exotic cliff-top setting above layers of limestone carved by the strong straits winds, this place is a must see!
 The port is full of restaurants and bars, but you could also head up to the town itself for a more traditional experience.

-With destinations such as Porto Cervo, the Cala di Volpe, Poltu Quatu, La Maddalena and Bonifacio to visit, a motor yacht is the perfect choice for your Sardinia yacht charter to hop from one place to the next with luxury, speed and style.
+With destinations such as Porto Cervo, the Cala di Volpe, Poltu Quatu, La Maddalena and Bonifacio to visit, a motor yacht is a perfect choice for your Sardinia yacht charter to hop from one place to the next with luxury, speed and style.
 Offering extensive exterior spaces, perfect for soaking up the Sardinia atmosphere, stunning scenery and sunshine, a luxury motor yacht is an excellent choice for your charter with friends and family next summer!

 The whole of Sardinia provides outstanding cruising lined with miles of pristine white beaches.
 North Sardinia is the most popular area packed with beautiful and diverse anchorages within a short sailing distance of each other.
 Spend your morning enjoying a short sail to your next destination and the afternoon swimming and soaking up the Mediterranean sun on the spacious deck!

-With no keel to worry about, a catamaran is the perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena, a gorgeous spot for snorkelling and swimming.
+With no keel to worry about, a catamaran is a perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena, a gorgeous spot for snorkelling and swimming.
 You also benefit from more space and stability, making it extremely comfortable overnight, even when there is a slight breeze.

 Sardinia is a great location for bareboat charters thanks to the diverse range of adventures and private expeditions you can take your private vessel on.
 With such close proximity to Corsica, it's certainly not out of the question to board in either Portisco or Olbia and visit the impressive cliff town of Bonifacio during your voyage.
-The Costa Smerelda, as well as the famous Spaggia Rosa, are destinations that are best seen close up in their full beauty.
+The Costa Smeralda, as well as the famous Spaggia Rosa, are destinations that are best seen close up in their full beauty.
 Chartering bareboat gives you the opportunity to do just that.

 Sardinia is home to hundreds of private coves and stunning beaches with crystal clear waters in every shade from green to blue on the east coast and dramatic rock formations in the north.